yutaodou/logseq-image-auto-resizer/README.md

 A plugin to automatically resize image to your preferred size

 ## Usage
 By default, resizer sets image default width & height to 800px.
-To change the default size, go to Settings -> Plugins -> Logseq image auto resize.
+To change the default size, go to `Settings -> Plugins -> Logseq image auto resizer`.

 ## Development
 1. Fork the repo.